Effects of inner electrons on atomic strong-field ionization dynamics: Results

-The results shown in Fig.~\ref{fig-rates-all} share a similar qualitative behavior.
-In the low-frequency limit $\omega<0.2$ the ionization rate changes rapidly with the frequency, as the exact result does due to the many avoided crossings discussed in Sec.~\ref{sec-floquet-results}.
+Ionization rates from SAE calculations in which frozen KS potentials were used are shown in Fig.~\ref{fig-rates-all}a.
+In the low-frequency regime $\omega<0.2$ both SAE ionization rates change rapidly with the frequency, as the exact result does due to the many avoided crossings discussed in Sec.~\ref{sec-floquet-results}.
 To the right of the two-photon ionization peak a sharp minimum at $\omega_\mathrm{min}\in[0.2, 0.26]$ shows up in all results.
 In the remaining multiphoton ionization part up to $\omega=E_\mathrm{ip}\simeq 0.4$ one or two peaks are visible, corresponding to one-photon excited-state-assisted ionization.
-In the single-photon ionization regime $\omega>E_\mathrm{ip}$ a monotonic decrease of the ionization rate, starting from its maximum value for $\omega\simeq E_\mathrm{ip}$, is observed in all cases.
-However, the correct linear behavior (on the logarithmic scale) is reproduced solely by the LDA TDDFT approach \emph{without} PZ SIC.

-At first sight, no approximation is able to reproduce the peak structure of the ionization rate in the multiphoton ionization regime quantitatively.
-As mentioned already, TDDFT in pure LDA does not even allow for a fit $p_\omega(t)\simeq 1-\exp(-\itGamma_\omega t)$.

 The LDA SAE approach yields too few peaks and an incorrect curvature around $\omega\simeq 0.25$.
 Furthermore, the excited-state-assisted ionization peak around $\omega\simeq0.31$ is blue-shifted while the ionization threshold is red-shifted.
 This can be partially explained by the wrong asymptotic behavior of the KS potential originating from self-interaction in pure LDA.

-The multiphoton ionization curve for TDDFT utilizing LDA and PZ SIC appears to be calculated with less spectral resolution than the corresponding SAE result and also does not match the exact curve.

 The SAE approximation in the PZ-corrected case leads to the correct number of peaks.
 If each of the $n$-photon-peaks is shifted to the right by $\itDelta\omega\simeq\tfrac{0.04}{n}$ one finds a striking agreement with the exact TDSE result with respect to peak positions, widths, and heights.
 This improvement over pure LDA is due to the asymptotically correct KS potentials in the case of PZ SIC.
 In fact, three-dimensional DFT calculations applying the PZ SIC are often useful to quantitatively reproduce experimental values for ionization thresholds and excitation energies.
 Hence, the required shift $\itDelta\omega$ may be due to the one-dimensionality of the Li model system considered in this work.